-- 1. Shows aggressive and cruel behaviour with people and animals. - 2.
-Bullies and threatens others & is easily annoyed by others - 3.
-Physically fights with family members, siblings and others - 4.
-Uses weapons and makes serious physical harm to others - 5.
-Involvement in robbery and stealing things, (including purse-snatching, extortion, mugging) - 6.
-Early involvement in sexual activity and may lead to unwanted pregnancy, Syphilis, HIV/AIDS - 7.
-Deliberate fire setting, breaks or destroys other's things - 8.
-Significant impairment in social, academic, or occupational functioning - 9.
-Refuses adults' requests or disobeys rules - 10.
-Repeatedly blames others for his or her own mistakes or misbehaviour - 11.
-Is angry or resentful most of the time - 12.
-Frequently lies or breaks promises & Runs away from home - 13.
-Often stays out after dark (beginning before 13 years of age) - 14.
-Frequently becomes absent from school (beginning before 13 years of age)
+- 3. Physically fights with family members, siblings and others. - 4.
+Uses weapons and makes serious physical harm to others.

+- Involvement in robbery and stealing things (including purse-snatching, extortion, mugging). - Early involvement in sexual activity and may lead to unwanted pregnancy, Syphilis, HIV/AIDS. - 7.
+Deliberate fire setting, breaks or destroys other's things. - 8.
+Significant impairment in social, academic, or occupational functioning. - 9.
+Refuses adults' requests or disobeys rules. - 10.
+Repeatedly blames others for his or her own mistakes or misbehaviour. - 11.
+Is angry or resentful most of the time. - 12.
+Frequently lies or breaks promises & runs away from home. - 13.
+Often stays out after dark (beginning before 13 years of age). - 14.
+Frequently becomes absent from school (beginning before 13 years of age).

-Management of Conduct Disorder at SHC-HWC
+Management of Conduct Disorder at PHC-HWC

-1. Counselling and Guidance:

-Parents of the affected children must be explained about the condition and counselled to be patient with their child.
+Counselling and Guidance: Parents of the affected children must be explained about the condition and counselled to be patient with their child.
 The need for psychotherapy has to be explained.
-The child and his/her parents must be referred to a psychiatrist or child psychologist in consultation with the PHC Medical Officer.
+After consultation with the PHC Medical Officer, the child and his/her parents must be referred to a psychiatrist or child psychologist.
 There are many forms of psychological and behavioural therapy which may be prescribed by the psychiatrist/mental health specialist.
-The psychiatrist can also train and guide parents on various aspects of managing conduct disorder in their child, including parenting management.

-2. Psychosocial Management:
+2. Psychosocial Management

 - a.
-For violent behaviour towards others: - Continuous observation of the behaviour - Redirect the violent behaviour with constructive physical activity - Encourage for appropriate expression of anger - Use restraints if it necessary order by mental health practitioner b.
-For impaired social interaction:
+For violent behaviour towards others - Continuous observation of the behaviour - ▶ Redirect the violent behaviour with constructive physical activity - Encourage for appropriate expression of anger - Use restraints if it necessary order by mental health practitioner b.
+For impaired social interaction

 - Maintain trustful relationship - Accept the person - Clearly explain about acceptable and non-acceptable behaviours - Arrange group interactions to express the thoughts - Provide social skill training and behaviour modification training - c.
-For Low self-esteem and defensive coping: - Explain relationship between inadequacy feelings and provocation of defensive feeling like blaming others for own mistakes. - Help to identify the unacceptable behaviours and acceptable behaviours. - Explain the way to show appropriate behaviours through role play - Set limit for maladaptive behaviour and consequences(punishment) - Give opportunity for realistic goal and success. - Provide unconditional acceptance and positive regard.
+For Low self-esteem and defensive coping - Explain relationship between inadequacy feelings and provocation of defensive feeling like blaming others for own mistakes - ▶ Help to identify the unacceptable behaviours and acceptable behaviours - Explain the way to show appropriate behaviours through role play - Set limit for maladaptive behaviour and consequences (punishment) - Give opportunity for realistic goal and success - Provide unconditional acceptance and positive regard - 3.
+Psychological therapies: Behaviour modification technique such as positive reinforcement (Token economy) and structured rules and activity schedule.

-3. Psychological Therapies:

-Behaviour modification technique such as positive reinforcement (Token economy) and Structured rules and activity schedule.